Tennis: Unseeded Bencic upsets Kvitova to lift Dubai title

 But it was Bencic who won the mental battle in the third set by breaking Kvitova at 1-1 before winning another break point at 4-2 to serve for the match.

 Kvitova’s return on match point went long, a decision that was reviewed, to give Bencic the win in an hour and 43 minutes.
-She is the second Swiss player, after Martina Hingis won the inaugural edition in 2001, to win the tournament.
+She is the second Swiss player to win the tournament after Martina Hingis won the inaugural edition in 2001.

-Reporting by Rohith Nair in Bengaluru, editing by Pritha Sarkar
+Reporting by Rohith Nair in Bengaluru, editing by Pritha Sarkar and Clare Fallon